November 21, 2025

 To build a meaningful legacy, Queensland needs to grow its workforce pipeline — and that means more major events, more often.
 Events that offer hands-on delivery opportunities, workforce upskilling, and real-world testing for infrastructure, security, engineering, construction, ICT and overlay teams.

 There’s a proven model close to home.
-Victoria has cultivated one of the world’s most robust event sectors through a deliberate and consistent calendar:
+Victoria has cultivated one of the world’s most robust event sectors through a deliberate and consistent calendar, anchored by:

 It’s a masterclass in planning, sequencing, and capability-building — not just entertainment.